OpenGradient/og-agent-starter/langchain-starter/README.md

 - PostTweetReplyAction
 - TwitterAction

-As well as an OpenGradient AlphaSense tool for ETH price prediction.
+As well as an OpenGradient AlphaSense tool for Sui price prediction.

 ## Setup